Eurostile: Eurostile Next (2008)

 Eurostile Next is an optically rescaled and redesigned version of the original font family, designed by Linotype Type Director Akira Kobayashi.
 The redesign was based on the specimens of the original metal fonts.

 Redesigned features include restoring the super curve lost in the previous film and digital versions, reduced stroke weight difference between the upper and lowercase letters, type-sensitive accents and letterlike symbols (ç, É, @, €).
 In addition, Kobayashi added new Light and Ultra Light weights to complement the Extended, Normal, and Condensed variations within the family, added small caps letters and figures.

 The family consists of 15 fonts in 5 weights and 3 widths each.
-It supports ISO Adobe 2,Adobe CE, Latin extended character sets.
+It supports ISO Adobe 2, Adobe CE, Latin extended character sets.
 OpenType features include small caps, tabular and proportional figures, superior and inferior numerals, diagonal fractions, and ordinals.
 Kobayashi decided not to provide italics.

 Eurostile Candy (2008)

 Eurostile Candy is a variant of Eurostile Next with rounded corners.
 Extra strokes in letters such as a, s, or t, are removed.
 Joints in letters such as n and r have been simplified to create even more square shapes.

 The family consists of three weights (regular, semi bold, bold) in extended width, without oblique fonts.
-It supports ISO Adobe 2,Adobe CE, Latin extended character sets.
+It supports ISO Adobe 2, Adobe CE, Latin extended character sets.
 Extra OpenType features found in Eurostile Next are not supported.

 Eurostile Unicase (2008)

 Eurostile Unicase is a variant of Eurostile Next with unicase letters.
 The family consists of one font (Regular) in extended width, without oblique fonts, but it has heavier weight than Eurostile Next Extended Bold.
 It supports ISO Adobe 2, Adobe CE, and Latin extended character sets.
 Extra OpenType features found in Eurostile Next are not supported.

+Eurostile Unicase was used by MTV 00s (Prague and Europe) for its titles and overall branding.